KyleCRat/ajax_reveal/README.md

 # AjaxReveal

-AjaxReveal is a small gem built to drastically simplify rendering `foundation` reveals via a remote Ajax call.
+AjaxReveal is a small gem built to drastically simplify rendering rails partials in `foundation` reveals via a remote Ajax call.

 ## Installation